Information for Artists

 - Artwork must be the original creation of the artist.
 See “Information on Copyright for the Artist” below.

-- Maximum size for 2D artwork (including diptychs and triptychs) is 7’ 6” x 7’ 6” (228cm x 228cm).
+- The maximum size for 2D artwork (including diptychs and triptychs) is 7’ 6” x 7’ 6” (228cm x 228cm).
 For 3D works, a maximum of 9’ 0” (108” or 274cm) in height applies.

 - The Sooke Fine Arts show is both an exhibition and a sale.
 Artwork must be available for sale at a fair market price (minimum price $350).